top of page

 Take a day trip to Skoura

-While visiting Skoura, be sure to explore the Palmeraie, a UNESCO World Heritage Site that provides a habitat for more than 100 bird species.
-Beneath your feet, an ingenious network of underground canals bring precious water to nourish the greenery, with everything from fig to pomegranate trees flourishing here.
+Be sure to explore the Skoura Palmeraie, a UNESCO World Heritage Site that provides a habitat for more than 100 bird species.
+An ingenious network of canals brings precious water to nourish the greenery, with everything from fig to pomegranate trees flourishing here.

 You can take in the sights of Skoura on this half-day mountain biking tour or spend a full day exploring Skoura, Dades Gorge and the Valley of Roses on this private excursion from Ouarzazate